keithbuhler/keithbuhler.github.io/pages/fun2.md

        </div>
        <div class="product-info">
          <h2>Philosophy Portal</h2>
          <p>Coaching for students and anyone else to help you succeed in philosophy class.
-Links, essays, resources, and more.</p>
+Links, essays, resources, and more. http://www.keithbuhler.com/philosophyportal</p>
        </div>
      </a>